kevindh89/360-viewer/app/doc/TOURS.md

 # Tour setup documentation

-All objects have a unique id that refers to a single instantion of the object called: "_id".
+All objects have a unique id that refers to a single instantion stored under "_id".

 ## Shared schemas